Spark (Amy Macdonald song)

-"Spark" is a song performed by Scottish singer Amy Macdonald.
-The song is her second single released from her album A Curious Thing and was released in the UK on 10 May 2010.
-The song has charted in Austria, Belgium, Germany and Switzerland, however it was the first time a single failed to chart in the UK.
+"Spark" is a single released by Scottish singer Amy Macdonald as the second single from her second studio album A Curious Thing (2010) and was released in the UK on 10 May 2010.
+The song achieved considerable commercial success in Europe, particularly on the continent in countries including Austria, Belgium, Germany and Switzerland.
+It became the first single released by Macdonald not to chart on the official singles charts in the United Kingdom.

 Background

 Macdonald began writing songs for her second album in spring 2009, in a brief break from her touring commitments.
 For the first time she began poring through her old notebooks, looking at song ideas, unlike her debut which consists mainly of songs that she wrote straight away.
 Many of the tracks were inspired by real-life personalities or events from her daily life.
 "An Ordinary Life" is inspired by the "Z-list celebs" she saw flocking around Scots-born Hollywood actor Gerard Butler at a party he held in Glasgow late 2009 to mark the opening of his film Law Abiding Citizen.
 The tracks were recorded at Weller's BlackBarn Studios in Surrey.